News

 • Are colleagues motivated to sell via the tablet if the sales are not attributed to their store sales or bonus?
 What is the incentive at a local level?

-• Additional functionality is added to the tablets to make them more efficient that can end up taking colleagues away from customers e.g. stock counting, planograms, audits.
+• Additional functionality is added to the tablets to make them more efficient.
+This can end up taking colleagues away from customers e.g. stock counting, planograms and audits.
 Or tablets can be locked down so tightly that they are not useful

-• BYOD – On a recent trip to New York it was apparent that they had skipped tablets and let colleague use their own devices to help the customer.
-Although this brings different issues it seemed widely used across many retailers and was very visible in action. sometimes a colleague has more powerful tech in their own phone than company devices
+• BYOD – On a recent trip to New York, it was apparent that they had skipped tablets and let colleagues use their own devices to help the customer.
+Although this brings different issues, it seemed widely used across many retailers and was very visible in action.
+Sometimes a colleague has more powerful tech in their own phone than company devices

-All in not lost.
-We worked with a retailer recently who use tablets very effectively to bring their widest inventory to customers buying in a category with lots of potential add-ons and colourways.
+All is not lost.
+We worked with a retailer recently who uses tablets very effectively to bring their widest inventory to customers buying in a category with lots of potential add-ons and colourways.
 Beyond what you see when you watch their colleagues interacting with an individual customer, our efficiency benchmark showed they spend a higher proportion of their time with customers than any other brand we have ever studied.
-Proof that it is possible to reduce workload by slimming down in-store inventory and reinvest that time into sales led customer-facing activity.
+Proof that it is possible to reduce workload by slimming down in-store inventory and reinvest that time into sales-led customer-facing activity.

-If you want to learn how ReThink can help you understand how much time store colleagues are spending with customers with and without tablets and what is getting in the way of service time, contact me at [email protected]
+If you want to learn how ReThink can help you understand how much time store colleagues are spending with customers, with and without tablets, and what is getting in the way of service time, contact our team.